gocode1702/headless-gatsby-multilang/README.md

 The list of the available languages comes directly from Dato, and the GraphQL schema for any content model gets updated everytime you add or remove new languages making possible to separate the languages management and the code itself.

-Moreover, knowledge of Gatsby's `createPages API` and `pageContext` object is required in order to customize any starter.
+Moreover, knowledge of Gatsby's `createPages API` and `pageContext` object is required in order to customize the starter.
 In any case, everything's perfectly explained [here](https://www.gatsbyjs.com/docs/creating-and-modifying-pages/#trade-offs-of-querying-for-all-fields-in-the-context-object-of-gatsby-nodejs).

 <br />